cds-snc/digital-canada-ca/content/en/blog/posts/gc-notify-has-reached-beta.md

 thumb: /img/cds/thumbnails/notify-blog-beta-banner-en.jpg
 processed: 1612203119355
 ---
-Since introducing the GC Notify tool in 2019, we’ve helped government departments send [over 8.8 million notifications in the present day](https://notification.canada.ca/activity).
+Since introducing the GC Notify tool in 2019, we’ve helped government departments send [over 8.8 million notifications](https://notification.canada.ca/activity).
 After developing a first version of the service and improving the ways it meets people’s needs, we’d like to announce that GC Notify has officially moved from the Alpha to Beta phase, meaning its more stable, reliable and secure than ever before.

 We’re grateful to the government teams that adopted and tested GC Notify to help us improve the service in our journey towards Beta.
 With their help, we’ve supported departments like [Health Canada in sending COVID-19 related updates to Canadians](https://digital.canada.ca/2020/05/13/get-updates-on-covid-19-email-notification-service/), and [Service Canada in sending email confirmations to improve people’s experiences with Canada.ca](https://digital.canada.ca/2020/03/05/how-we-implemented-notify-on-canada-ca/).
 Most recently, we had the honour of working with the Government of Nova Scotia, helping their team send text updates to Nova Scotians about their appointment statuses to manage physical distancing during COVID-19.